-- 3.237.One of the requirements that an insurance or reinsurance undertaking needs to fulfil in order to use an internal model for the Solvency Capital Requirement calculation is the profit and loss attribution. - 3.238.
-The Guidelines on profit and loss attribution aim to provide guidance about what national competent authorities and the undertaking need to consider, through the pre-application process, in order that national competent authorities are able to form a view on how the undertaking ensures the relevance and the adequacy of the profit and loss attribution process. - 3.239.These Guidelines provide a definition for profit and loss as the change in the economical capital resources.
+- 5.241.One of the requirements that an insurance or reinsurance undertaking needs to fulfil in order to use an internal model for the Solvency Capital Requirement calculation is the profit and loss attribution. - 5.242.
+The Guidelines on profit and loss attribution aim to provide guidance about what national competent authorities and the undertaking need to consider, through the pre-application process, in order that national competent authorities are able to form a view on how the undertaking ensures the relevance and the adequacy of the profit and loss attribution process. - 5.243.
+These Guidelines provide a definition for profit and loss as the change in the economical capital resources.
 They also provide guidance on the categorisation of risks and develop a framework for the application of the profit and loss attribution.

-Guideline 37 - Definition of profit and loss
+Guideline 36 - Definition of profit and loss

-Through the pre-application process national competent authorities should form a view on how the insurance or reinsurance undertaking considers profit and loss as changes over the relevant period, not attributable to capital movements, in:
+Through the pre-application process national competent authorities should form a view on how the insurance or reinsurance undertaking considers profit and loss as changes over the relevant periodin: